evannetwork/api-blockchain-core/docs/profile/claims.rst

 .. code-block:: typescript

-  claims.createIdentity(accountId);
+  claims.createIdentity(accountId[, contractId]);

-Creates a new identity for Account and registers them on the storage
+Creates a new identity for account or contract and registers them on the storage.
+Returned identity is either a 40B contract address (for account identities) or a 32B idenity hash contract identities.

 ----------
 Parameters